Pranjal360Agarwal/GrandStrategist-AI/README.md

 • Enhance the user interface for a better user experiences.

-• Add additional customization options and game modes.
+• Add additional customization options and gaming modes.

 # Made with ❤ by [Pranjal Agarwal](https://github.com/Pranjal360Agarwal).